-2613 The representative monitoring network includes all wells that have been assigned sustainable

-- 2614 management criteria (minimum thresholds and measurable objectives).
-DWR does not give strict 2615 guidance on the number or density of wells appropriate for representative monitoring.
-Their BMP - document cites sources that recommend well densities ranging from 0.2 to 10 wells per 100 square miles - 2617 (DWR 2016e).
-Through consultation with the Big Valley Advisory Committee (BVAC), twelve wells
+The representative monitoring network includes all wells that have been assigned sustainable management criteria (minimum thresholds and measurable objectives).
+DWR does not give strict guidance on the number or density of wells appropriate for representative monitoring.
+Their BMP

-48 "Depth-discrete" means that the screens, perforations, or open hole is relatively short (typically less than about 20 feet).
+&lt;sup>51 "Depth-discrete" means that the screens, perforations, or open hole is relatively short (typically less than about 20 feet).

-49 Local stakeholders have advocated for future measurements to occur in mid-March and late-October to ensure they are taken before and after the irrigation season.
+&lt;sup>52 Local stakeholders have advocated for future measurements to occur in mid-March and late-October to ensure they are taken before and after the irrigation season.

-50 Screens in this context includes perforated casing, well screens, or open hole, all of which allow water to flow into the well.
+&lt;sup>53 Screens in this context includes perforated casing, well screens, or open hole, all of which allow water to flow into the well.

-- were selected for representative monitoring of the 144 square mile Basin, a density of 8.3 wells per 100square miles. - Extensive discussion and consideration was performed by the GSAs and local stakeholders to determine an appropriate water level monitoring monitoring network.
-Based on the comprehensive review of the wells, the network was selected based on: - 2623 Spatial distribution throughout the Basin to represent agricultural pumping areas - 2624 and Areas with a high density of domestic wells clusters - An existing monitoring record (where available) to track long-term trends - Access for long-term future monitoring - Well depth (greater than 140 feet below fall 2015 levelsthe MT51) - Wells dedicated to monitoring where available
+- 2366 (DWR 2016e).
+Through consultation with the BVAC, 12 wells were selected for representative - 2367 monitoring of the 144 square mile Basin, a density of 8.3 wells per 100 square miles. - Extensive discussion and consideration were performed by the GSAs and local stakeholders to determine an appropriate water level monitoring network.
+Based on the comprehensive review of the wells, the network was selected based on: - Spatial distribution throughout the Basin to represent agricultural pumping areas - Areas with a high density of domestic wells - An existing monitoring record (where available) to track long-term trends - Access for long-term future monitoring - Well depth (greater than the MT) - Wells dedicated to monitoring where available

-Table 8-1 shows the measurable objectives (MOs) and minimum thresholds (MTs) for the twelve representative wells.
-As stated in Chapter 7, MOs are set at the fall 2015 water level.
-MTs in Table 8-1 are set at 140 feet below the MO for wells to protect agricultural beneficial use Groundwater Contour Monitoring Network
+Table 8-1 shows the MOs and MTs for the 12 representative wells.
+As stated in Chapter 7 - Sustainable Management Criteria, MOs are set at the fall 2015 water level.
+MTs are shown in Table 8-1 to protect agricultural beneficial use